 USDA scientists are also improving biotechnology tools for ever safer, more effective use of biotechnology by all researchers.
 For example, better models are being developed to evaluate genetically engineered organisms and to reduce allergens in foods.

 USDA researchers monitor for potential environmental problems such as insect pests becoming resistant to Bt, a substance that certain crops, such as corn and cotton, have been genetically engineered to produce to protect against insect damage.
-In addition, in partnership with the Agricultural Research Service (ARS) and the Forest Service, the Cooperative States Research, Education, and Extension Service (CSREES) administers the Biotechnology Risk Assessment Research Grants Program (BRAG) which develops science-based information regarding the safety of introducing genetically engineered plants, animals, and microorganisms.
-Lists of biotechnology research projects can be found at http://ars.usda.gov/research/projects.htm for ARS and at http://www.nifa.usda.gov/funding/brag/brag.html for CSREES.
+In addition, in partnership with the Agricultural Research Service (ARS) and the Forest Service, the Cooperative States Research, the National Institute of Food and Agriculture (NIFA) administers the Biotechnology Risk Assessment Research Grants Program (BRAG) which develops science-based information regarding the safety of introducing genetically engineered plants, animals, and microorganisms.
+Lists of biotechnology research projects can be found at http://ars.usda.gov/research/projects.htm for ARS and at http://www.nifa.usda.gov/funding/brag/brag.html for NIFA.

 USDA also develops and supports centralized websites that provide access to genetic resources and genomic information about agricultural species.
 Making these databases easily accessible is crucial for researchers around the world.

-USDA'S Cooperative State Research, Education and Extension Service (CSREES) provides funding and program leadership for extramural research, higher education, and extension activities in food and agricultural biotechnology.
-CSREES administers and manages funds for biotechnology through a variety of competitive and cooperative grants programs.
-The National Research Initiative (NRI) Competitive Grants Program, the largest CSREES competitive program, supports basic and applied research projects and integrated research, education, and/or extension projects, many of which use or develop biotechnology tools, approaches, and products.
+USDA's National Institute of Food and Agriculture (NIFA) provides funding and program leadership for extramural research, higher education, and extension activities in food and agricultural biotechnology.
+NIFA administers and manages funds for biotechnology through a variety of competitive and cooperative grants programs.
+The National Research Initiative (NRI) Competitive Grants Program, the largest NIFA competitive program, supports basic and applied research projects and integrated research, education, and/or extension projects, many of which use or develop biotechnology tools, approaches, and products.
 The Small Business Innovation Research Program (SBIR) funds competitive grants to support research by qualified small businesses on advanced concepts related to scientific problems and opportunities in agriculture, including development of biotechnology-derived products.
-CSREES also supports research involving biotechnology and biotechnology-derived products through cooperative funding programs in conjunction with state agricultural experiment stations at land-grant universities.
-CSREES partners with other federal agencies through interagency competitive grant programs to fund agricultural and food research that uses or develops biotechnology and biotechnology tools such as metabolic engineering, microbial genome sequencing, and maize genome sequencing.
+NIFA also supports research involving biotechnology and biotechnology-derived products through cooperative funding programs in conjunction with state agricultural experiment stations at land-grant universities.
+NIFA partners with other federal agencies through interagency competitive grant programs to fund agricultural and food research that uses or develops biotechnology and biotechnology tools such as metabolic engineering, microbial genome sequencing, and maize genome sequencing.

 USDA's Economic Research Service (ERS) conducts research on the economic aspects of the use of genetically engineered organisms, including the rate of and reasons for adoption of biotechnology by farmers.
 ERS also addresses economic issues related to the marketing, labeling, and trading of biotechnology-derived products.